eicc27/PICT/readme.md

 *Note: backend uses 2 types of protocols: HTTP & WebSocket.
 They share a same port.*

 ## Initialization - npm modules

+### Using auto-starter

+Make sure you are in the PICT root directory, run:

+- Windows: `./starter/windows/start-pict.ps1`.
+This will evoke Windows Terminal(make sure you have it), and try to run front and back in one single window but two different pages.
+- Linux: `./starter/liunux/start-pict.sh`.
+This will start front and back in your default shell, and make them daemon(`nohup`).

 ### Common